ApryseSDK/pdftron-react-native/API.md

 ### Others

 #### exportAsImage
-Export a PDF page to image format defined in [`Config.ExportFormat`](./src/Config/Config.js).
+Export a PDF page to an image format defined in [`Config.ExportFormat`](./src/Config/Config.js).

+Unlike RNPdftron.exportAsImage, this is a viewer method and should only be called *after* the document has been loaded or else unexpected behaviour can occur.
+This method uses the PDF that is associated with the viewer, and does not take a local file path to the desired PDF.

 Parameters:

 Name | Type | Description
 --- | --- | ---
-pageNumber | int | the page to be converted dpi | double | the output image resolution exportFormat | string | one of the [`Config.ExportFormat`](./src/Config/Config.js) constants
+pageNumber | int | the page to be converted; if the value does not refer to a valid page number, the file path will be undefined dpi | double | the output image resolution exportFormat | string | one of the [`Config.ExportFormat`](./src/Config/Config.js) constants